freebayes/freebayes/README.md

 ## Calling variants in a population

-FreeBayes is designed to be run on many individuals from the same population (e.g. many human individuals) simultaneously.
+freebayes is designed to be run on many individuals from the same population (e.g. many human individuals) simultaneously.
 The algorithm exploits a neutral model of allele diffusion to impute most-confident genotypings across the entire population.
 In practice, the discriminant power of the